okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/prepare-api/index.md

 where the `{appName}` is an identifier provided to you after your integration is submitted and processed by Okta.

-Okta doesn't support OAuth 2.0 [Resource Owner Password Credentials grant flows](https://tools.ietf.org/html/rfc6749#section-1.3.3).
+Okta doesn't support OAuth 2.0 [Resource Owner Password Credentials grant flows](https://tools.ietf.org/html/rfc6749#section-1.3.3) for securing a SCIM API.

 ### Base URL

 You can choose any Base URL for your API endpoint.
+Note that a Base URL cannot contain the underscore character "_".

 If you are implementing a new SCIM API, we suggest using `/scim/v2/` as your Base URL.
 For example: `https://example.com/scim/v2/`.

 If you have multiple Okta orgs, you can use the same SCIM server for all of them.
-To do so, implement a subdomain on the SCIM server for each org.
+To do so, one way is to implement a 1:1 client to tenant subdomain on the SCIM server for each org.
 For example, if you have three Okta orgs:

 - company-a.okta.com
 - company-b.okta.com